spacelift-io/user-documentation/docs/integrations/chatops/msteams.md

 ### In Spacelift

 The Teams integration is based on our [notification policy](../../concepts/policy/notification-policy.md) feature, which requires at least an active [Cloud tier](https://spacelift.io/pricing) subscription.
-While building a notification-based Teams integration from scratch is possible, we've created a [Terraform module](https://registry.terraform.io/modules/spacelift-io/msteams/spacelift/latest) that will set up all the necessary integration elements for you.
+While building a notification-based Teams integration from scratch is possible, we've created a [Terraform module](https://registry.terraform.io/modules/spacelift-io/msteams/spacelift/latest){: rel="nofollow"} that will set up all the necessary integration elements for you.

 This module will only create Spacelift assets: